SonicDMG/SonicDMG.github.io/source/_posts/Moving-from-Cassandra-tables-to-Search-with-DataStax-Part-2.md

 Ok, moving on.

 ### Tag search and the "more videos like this" section
-I'm just going to go ahead and combine these because the original Cassandra based searches are effectively the same.
+I'm just going to go ahead and combine these because the original Cassandra only searches are effectively the same.
 For reference we are talking about the following query using 'dsl' as the query parameter for the **tag** column:
 ```SQL
 SELECT * FROM videos_by_tag WHERE tag = 'dsl';
 ```